Intro to Graph Theory

 Definition: Bipartite Graph

-Bipartite graphs arise naturally in matching problems (e.g., assigning jobs to applicants) and are characterized by the absence of odd-length cycles — a fact we will encounter in later discussions.
+Bipartite graphs arise naturally in matching problems (e.g., assigning jobs to applicants) and are characterized by the absence of odd-length cycles — see the characterization theorem later in this page.

 Definition: Subgraph, Induced Subgraph, and Spanning Subgraph